nzakas/understandinges6/manuscript/03-Functions.md

 The call to `add(1)` throws an error because `second` is defined after `first` and is therefore unavailable as a default value.
 To understand why that happens, it's important to revisit temporal dead zones.

-### Default Parameter Temporal Dead Zone
+### Default Parameter Value Temporal Dead Zone

-Chapter 1 introduced the temporal dead zone (TDZ) as it relates to `let` and `const`, and default parameters also have a TDZ where parameters cannot be accessed.
+Chapter 1 introduced the temporal dead zone (TDZ) as it relates to `let` and `const`, and default parameter values also have a TDZ where parameters cannot be accessed.
 Similar to a `let` declaration, each parameter creates a new identifier binding that can't be referenced before initialization without throwing an error.
 Parameter initialization happens when the function is called, either by passing a value for the parameter or by using the default parameter value.

-To explore the default parameter TDZ, consider this example from "Default Parameter Expressions" again:
+To explore the default parameter value TDZ, consider this example from "Default Parameter Expressions" again:

 ```js
 function getValue(value) {